ivavictoria/lodash_code4lib_workshop_2016/README.markdown

 ## Orientation

-Simply navigate to the Javascript Koans folder using a file browser, and double click on `KoansRunnnerJS.html`.
+Navigate to the `code4lib_javascript_workshop` folder using a file browser, and double click on `KoansRunnnerJS.html`.

 Any browser will do, but for the best results Firefox or Chrome is